kennytilton/flutter-mx/README.md

 ```

 #### 2. You now have three delightful options
-You can run on an iOS simulator, your browser, or your Mac desktop.
+You can run on an iOS simulator, an iOS device, your browser, or your Mac desktop.
 Let us explore your options.
 (Is it not great having this problem?)

 ##### Device options
 We develop on a Mac, and have not explored other platforms.
 Nor do we often connect mobile devices, but that may well work for you.
 But we do enjoy developing on a mobile simulator, so we usually launch one.
 It is not required, but to do the same: